 Our base of corporate customers spread across information technology enabled services (ITES), banking financial services and Insurance (BFSI), publishing, retail, pharmaceuticals and manufacturing.
-The reorganization of our business has helped us expand our customer base to over 5,000 customers to date.
-This is not inclusive of customers who have brought piece-meal services from us.
-A good number of these customers have matured from our initial set of offerings like Network and Data centre services.
+The reorganization of our business has helped us expand our customer base to over 6,500 customers to date.
+This is not inclusive of customers who have brought piecemeal services from us.
+A good number of these customers have matured from our initial set of offerings like Network and Data Center services.
 With the launch of our cable landing station, we are able to cater to international carriers as well as domestic voice and data players.
 Our alliance with world leaders across our other services is giving us the opportunity to extend our services to customers of our alliance partners.

 The Company does not currently anticipate that it will serve markets in, or have any contacts with, Sudan, Iran or Syria, or any other countries which are designated as state sponsors of terrorism by the U.S. Department of State.
-As of the date of this Annual Report, the Company has not provided any service to Iran, Sudan, or Syria, or any other countries which are designated as state sponsors of terrorism by the U.S. Department of State directly or indirectly, any products, equipment, software, technology, information or support, and has no agreements, arrangements, or other contacts with the governments of those countries or entities they control.
+As of the date of this Annual Report, the Company has not provided any service to Iran, Sudan, or Syria, or any other countries which are designated as state sponsors of terrorism by the U.S. Department, software, technology, information or support, and has no agreements, arrangements, or other contacts with the governments of those countries or entities they control.